Las Alamedas ~ Mexican Food in Beautiful Atmosphere

 We always took out of town guests to Las Alamedes.
 The Sunday brunch buffets were fabulous!
 My husband and I along with family and friends have many memories of dining there and enjoying that spectacular ambiance.
 I am certain that many Houstonians have similar memories and were also saddened when that chapter came to a close.

 It is nice to know however that Las Alamades “Since 1980” has relocated.
-Now in Katy, Texas due west of Houston in the gorgeous La Centerra at Cinco Ranch shopping center, the restaurant retains a Spanish style appearance in building style as well as decor.
+Now in Katy which is due west of Houston in the gorgeous La Centerra at Cinco Ranch shopping center, the restaurant retains a Spanish style appearance in building style as well as decor.
+The address is 23501 Cinco Ranch Blvd., Katy, Texas 77494.

 Two outdoor patios on either side of the central entrance doors provide seating for alfresco dining.
 Radiant heaters keep diners warm in the few months of the year that it might be necessary to turn them on.
 When the weather turns warm, fans and micro misters enable people to still enjoy the outdoors.